dart-lang/language/accepted/future-releases/horizontal-inference/feature-specification.md

-- The "constraint solution for a set of type variables" (defined [here][constraint solution for a set of type variables]) is a mapping from type variables to type schemas, formed from a set of constraints and a previous mapping.
+- The "constraint solution for a set of type variables" (defined [here][constraint solution for a set of type variables]) is a mapping from type variables to type schemas, formed from a set of constraints and a partial solution.
 Typically, each type variable is mapped to the result of solving the constraints that apply to it (according to the bullet above), plus an additional constraint based on the bound of the type variable.
-The previous mapping is used to break loops when the bound of one type variable refers to others, and to effectively "freeze" the solution of each variable at the time it becomes fully known (that is, it does not contain `_`).
+The partial solution is used to break loops when the bound of one type variable refers to others, and to effectively "freeze" the solution of each variable at the time it becomes fully known (that is, it does not contain `_`).

 - The "grounded constraint solution for a type variable" (defined [here][grounded constraint solution for a type variable]) is a final